 Cooking lessons have existed on paper for ages in the form of recipes in cookbooks.
 You probably remember the massive tomes that your grandmother rarely touched (because she’d already remembered them all).

-For those interested in the history of cooking, real professional cooking classes began around the 19th century with cooking or culinary workshops, as well as food competitions (and we don’t mean hot dog eating competitions they have in the United States!).
+For those interested in the history of cooking, real professional cookery classes began around the 19th century with cooking or culinary workshops, as well as food competitions (and we don’t mean hot dog eating competitions they have in the United States!).

 However, don’t think that Americans don’t know anything about good food!
 The American chef Julia Child helped bring quality French cuisine to the States with her famous cookbooks.
 Thanks to her, words like brioche, boeuf bourguignon, and tarte aux pommes are part of the American lexicon.

 Nowadays, many chefs whose restaurants have appeared in the Michelin are offering cooking classes to amateur chefs.
 As you may have guessed, they worked out just how lucrative this could be.